-When it comes to the world of social media, things can get confusing for businesses looking to grow their following and promote their brand.
-Knowing which social platforms to use is the key to a pharmacy’s social media success.
+When it comes to the world of social media, things can get overwhelming for businesses looking to grow their following and promote their brand.
+Knowing which social platforms to use is the key to your pharmacy’s social media success.

-1 – Facebook: Facebook has become more powerful than any other social media site.
-The reality is that the majority of the people that pharmacies are trying to target are Facebook users.
-People use Facebook like a web browser to search for companies and services and get their friends’ input on which to choose.
-If you don’t have a company Facebook page, you’re giving up business to a competitor who does.
+With more than 2.07 billion monthly active users, Facebook has become more powerful than any other social media site.
+The reality is that the majority of the people pharmacies are trying to target are Facebook users.

 People use Facebook as a web browser to search for companies and services.
 Facebook is also useful for promoting your business, events and promotions, as well as providing health information.